 It also reduces excess water absorption and gives a relaxing vibe to the garden.
 Another popular method among both gardeners and farmers is mulching.
 It keeps the top layer of soil protected from getting washed or blown away by water and wind.
 Consider adding mulching to your bare lands where you don’t plan to grow any plants.

 As we all know, flooding of water is a major cause of soil erosion.
 Excess water that the soil can’t absorb creates puddles washing away the top layer of the earth.
-So remember to water frequently as required and not overflow your land.
+So remember to frequently water as required and not overflow your land.
 You can set up a time to water the plants, advisably around six to ten in the morning.

 Depending on the weather and season, adjust your watering schedule, and make sure to water at least two to three times a week.
 Thus, it will prevent soil erosion along with giving you healthier plants.